agar3s/devil-glitches/README.md

 JuegosIndies group on facebook: https://www.facebook.com/groups/juegosindies

-Devil Daggers - http://devildaggers.com/ : that game inspires me to create the same sensation to beat the game to all cost.
+Devil Daggers - http://devildaggers.com/ : that game inspires me to create the same sensation of beating the game at all costs.

 ## References from: